oshankkkk/shellhistory/README.md

 See in places like this you can see golangs main theme, it makes everything simple, like instead of puting all those features on 1 Golangs write mode which is walled WRONLY( its technially a constant flag thing in the os package) and it only writes stuff in a like, it doesnt make a new file or erase the old data and write a new one instead it has other flags for those too.
 I tbh think go is a better lanugage to learn as your 1st lanugage than python but this might be a pretty shalow take since ive only being playing around with this or less than a week.

+Go has 4 types of numbers
+ints floats uints(only postive ints) complex numbers(whatever that means) yk in java theres int and long ryt, like a thresshold for ints same goes here theres int32 int64 float64.. this is good for you if your worried bout memeory 00010 ten but more memrmory
+010 also ten but less memory

+const doesnt work with :=

+why is go doesnt have OOP and not OOP heavy the structs in Go is kinda like  js objects eveywhere thing but we also do the proper classes shit
 # Figureing out how to make the actual CLI tool

 I wanna get my hands on the shell history